Pakistan–Poland relations: Defence ties

-Cooperation

-Poland was one of the chief aid contributors to Pakistan after the 2005 Kashmir earthquake.
-Poland sent military engineers, geological scientists, and rescue dogs.
-Poland helped Pakistan to rebuild the earthquake-affected cities.

 Economic Cooperation

-As of 2010, bilateral trade between the two countries reached $210 million.
-Poland helped a number of Pakistani companies to open offices in Poland in order to cater to the regional European market.
-Poland is considered to have large shale gas deposits and prominent Polish geological surveying and exploration companies have business and investment relations with Pakistan.

 The trading relationship between Pakistan and Poland developed during the Government of Prime Minister of Pakistan Zulfikar Ali Bhutto.
 Poland and Pakistan signed a trade agreement on avoidance of double taxation on September 25, 1974.
 Pakistan and Poland signed another agreement on maritime trade on January 25, 1975.
 An agreement on civil aviation was signed on September 30, 1977.
 Trade relations improved when President Pervez Musharraf paid a three-day official visit to Poland in April 2007.
 This was the first ever visit by a head of state of Pakistan to Poland.
 During his visit, President Musharraf had many engagements in the Polish capital, which included official talks with his Polish counterpart, Lech Kaczyński, and the Polish Prime Minister Jarosław Kaczyński.
 Five bilateral agreements and memoranda of understanding (MoUs) covering mutually beneficial co-operation in the fields of defense, small and medium size enterprises, education, science, culture, economic co-operation, were signed with the Federation of Pakistan Chambers of Commerce and Industry.